PerkLab/PerkLabBootcamp/README.md

 ## Logistics

-- Date:	2021 May 3-5.
+- Date:	2022 May 24-26
 - Location: Zoom + SpatialChat.
-- Application: (aplication is now closed)
+- Application: send your application before May 18
 - Any questions?
 Send an email to [Andras Lasso](mailto:lasso@queensu.ca).

 ## Pre-requisites